WebAssembly/design/AstSemantics.md

 Reinterpretations always succeed.

-Conversions from integer to floating point always succeed, though they may overflow to infinity or negative infinity as specified by IEEE-754.
+Conversions from integer to floating point always succeed, and use round-to-nearest ties-to-even rounding.

 Truncation from floating point to integer where IEEE-754 would specify an invalid operation exception (e.g. when the floating point value is NaN or